 Discover the history of the largest polder in the world

 Lelystad is the capital of the province of Flevoland.
 The municipality of Lelystad is located in Eastern Flevoland and has an area of 765 km², including a water surface of 531 km².
-Mayor has been Ina Adema since September 2016.
+Mayor has been Mieke Baltus since June 2021.

 Lelystad was intended as the capital of the IJsselmeer polders.
 That is why the city was named after the father of the Zuiderzee project, ir.
 Cornelis Lely (Amsterdam, 23 September 1854 - The Hague, 22 January 1929).
 Cornelis Lely was a Dutch engineer, hydraulic engineer, minister, governor and politician.
 In 1891 Lely designed a plan for the closure of the Zuiderzee, after which it was closed off definitively in 1932 by the Afsluitdijk and the IJsselmeer was created.